astropy/astropy/docs/development/quickstart.rst

 should include ``[ci skip]`` the last commit message (but note that code formatting checks and documentation building will still be done).

-Once submitted, this request goes to the astropy maintainers and they will review the PR.
+Once submitted (and marked as ready), this request goes to the astropy maintainers and they will review the PR.

 .. _contributing.update-pr: